EnsembleData/tiktok-scraper/README.md

 next_cursor = result.data.get("nextCursor")
 ```

-If the next cursor value is not null, we can fetch more posts by making another request likes so.
+If the next cursor value is not null, we can fetch more posts by making another request likes so [(What is a cursor?)](#cursors).

 ```python
 result = client.tiktok.user_liked_posts(